Ebookchain/ebook-electron-official-docs/README.md

 ## About

-This an ebook published with `GitBook`, used and read easily.
+This is an ebook published with `GitBook`, used and read easily.
 Its every language documents are cloned from `Electron` official documents， and updated regularly (**Tracking electron`s releases**).

 ## Build